tqre/archlive/README.md

 of files created by the setup (/releng/{out,work}/) are not included needlessly.

-Next I'm going to make commits that makes a working default salt minion configuration include in the .iso file.
+Next I'm going to make commits that makes a working default salt minion configuration to be included in the .iso file.

+Have to be able to load the whole system into ram...